rhel-labs/learn-katacoda/openscap/step4.md

 # Remediating and rescanning against a profile

-In the html report you will notice that there are several rules that have failed.
-In this step,you will remediate a single failed rule.
+In this step,you will remediate a single failed rule related to IPSec support.

-__NOTE__: Many of the remediations involve restarting the host, and our current demo environment does not support host reboots yet.
-Thus, this lab will focus on remediating a single issue.
+__NOTE__: Many of the remediations involve restarting the host, and the current demo environment does not support host reboots yet.
+Thus, this lab will focus only on remediating a single issue.

 On *Terminal 2* of the lab interface, re-scan the host passing the *--remediation* option to carry out an online remediation.
 Additionally, provide the rule ID to address a specific failed rule.
 In this case, we are providing the rule ID of the rule that needs libreswan package for IPSec.